Beginnerinvestorhub/Tools/frontend/README.md

-# Investment Tools Hub Web Portal
+# Beginner Investor Hub - Monorepo

-This is the monorepo for the Investment Tools Hub web portal, built with Next.js, Tailwind CSS, Node.js, and Python.
-It features Firebase Authentication, role-based access, Dockerization, and AWS-ready deployment.
-See below for setup and structure.
+This is the central monorepo for the Beginner Investor Hub platform.
+It contains all applications and shared packages, managed with pnpm workspaces and Turborepo.

 ## Project Structure